-Banks rarely operate across the entire US, and the 1,118 banks identified in the 27 cities are not the exception.
+Banks rarely operate nationwide; only one bank (JPMorgan Chase) has branches in the lower 48 states.
 Still, Appendix Figure A.4 shows that jointly, these banks are practically scattered across all counties in the US as the mean (median) county has 81 (96) out of the 1,118 banks used to build the instrumental variable.
-Do the crime incidents in the 27 cities affect the lending behavior happening in the rest of the country?
+Do the crime incidents in the 27 cities affect lending behavior in the rest of the country?
 It is extremely unlikely that this situation is the case.
-Bank lending depends on the local market and being geographically close to the lender (Nguyen, 2019).
-It is also contingent on the decisions set by the central banking system (e.g., the Federal Reserve System for the US).
-A tight monetary policy translates into higher lending costs for banks, and they transfer such costs to consumers by setting higher interest rates on loans, decreasing their demand (Chopra, 2022).
-Appendix Figure A.5 shows that this situation holds as there is a negative correlation between the national mortgage loan amount and the US Treasury market yield.
-Moreover, it shows that the change in mortgages in the 27 cities and the rest of the country has followed the same trend during the last decade.
+Bank lending depends on the local market and is geographically close to the lender (Nguyen, 2019).
+Lending is also contingent on the decisions set by the central banking system (e.g., the Federal Reserve System for the US).
+A tight monetary policy translates into higher lending costs for banks, and they transfer such costs to consumers by setting higher interest rates on loans, decreasing their demand (Chopra, 2022).16

 Another factor influencing lending is banks' idiosyncratic strategies and management decisions (e.g., CEO's leadership, advertising strategies, human resources management, assessing clients, etc.).
-Such characteristics influence the banks' revenue and costs, meaning the amount of savings and capital they can obtain from consumers and investors, as well as the resources they can lend to consumers, and successfully recover.
+These characteristics influence the banks' revenue and cost strategy and, hence, how much resources they can lend to consumers and successfully recover.
 Figure 2 shows the mean nation mortgage growth (excluding the 27 cities) of the 1,118 banks between 2011 and 2017.
 The mean bank had a yearly increase in the mortgage loan amount of 4.2 percent, but there is a large dispersion across banks.
 While some financial institutions experienced yearly decreases, others had equally large increases.
-This temporal variation across different banks forms the shifts of the instrumental variables.
+Practically, all banks experienced positive and negative changes over these seven years, consistent with the national trend in mortgages associated with changes in interest rates.
+This temporal variation across different banks forms the shifts of the instrumental variables, q{ikt} .

-&lt;sup>21Appendix Figure A.3 shows there is a positive correlation of the banks' tract shares across time: having larger shares in 2007 relate to higher shares in 2010, although there is a considerable unexplained variation.
+15Appendix Figure A.3 shows there is a positive correlation of the banks' tract shares across time: having larger shares in 2007 relates to higher shares in 2010, although there is a considerable unexplained variation.